aderaaij/wp-image-preload/readme.md

 The preloading will replace both `src` and `srcset` with `data-src` and `data-srcset` respectively. `src` will be replaced with a 1px gif as placeholder.
 When an element is about to scroll into the viewport the `data` and normal attributes are switched back.

-Each image is acoompanied by a `<noscript>` version so your site will still show images when Javascript is disabled.
+Each image is accompanied by a `<noscript>` version so your site will still show images when Javascript is disabled.

 ## 👷🏼‍Installation
 Download the `.zip` file.
 Install.
-That's it.
-No configuration yet.
+Maybe choose if you want that polyfill or not.

 ## 💅🏼 Styling / Animation
 You can select the images in css with `img[data-src]`.
 When the images are loaded, a [data-loaded=true] is added which you can use to add a transition.
 For example: